 For years, I used the cap of a spray can with sticky tack to hold miniatures while I painted.

 This DIY “painting holder” was great for a while.
 That is, until I started painting on commission and had a lot of different models to paint.
+Sure, you can make a miniature holder for painting out of anything, but there are limitations.

-It takes a bit of work to make a DIY holder out of normal household products.
+It takes a bit of work to make a DIY miniature holder out of normal household products.
 You can use various objects with round features, like bottles, caps, and even old wine corks.

 The best materials to make a DIY miniature painting handle are those you have nearby, and feel comfortable in your hand.
 Naturally, once you have identified a suitable “handle”, you need to figure out the best way to attach your model to the top of that object.